dishmint/LexicalCases/docs/index.md

 ## Introduction

 The Wolfram Language supports text search, parsing, and analysis in the following ways: substring search with [StringCases](https://reference.wolfram.com/language/ref/StringCases.html), entity extraction with [TextCases](https://reference.wolfram.com/language/ref/TextCases.html), and entity recognition with [TextContents](https://reference.wolfram.com/language/ref/TextContents.html).
-When one wants to find specific structures, the [Containing](https://reference.wolfram.com/language/ref/Containing.html) wrapper allows for defining rich, hierarchical lexical structures, but it isn't flexible.
-LexicalPatterns,  a pattern containing strings, pattern objects and lexical categories, provides this "low-level" control, which LexicalCases compiles into StringExpressions for searching.
-Below you will find basic [examples](#examples), for more information consult the [Resources](#resources) section.
+When one wants to find structures containing specific content types or strings, the [Containing](https://reference.wolfram.com/language/ref/Containing.html) wrapper supports defining rich, hierarchical lexical structures, though it lacks low-level flexibility.
+LexicalPatterns, a pattern construct containing strings, pattern objects _and_ lexical categories, provides this "low-level" control.
+LexicalCases then converts the pattern into a [StringExpression](https://reference.wolfram.com/language/ref/StringExpression.html) for searching.
+With the search results packaged into a [LexicalSummary](./LexicalSummary.md) object, revealing the data is easy with the `"Data"` property, or use the `"Survey"` property for a basic dashboard.
+Basic [examples](#examples) follow below, for more information consult the [Resources](#resources) section.

 ## Installation